Remembering the men from the Kingsdown and Creekside Cluster

 The day after the explosion, a Court of Enquiry was held at the Royal Naval Barracks in Chatham.
 Evidence was given that priming of the mines was being carried out hurriedly and by untrained personnel.

-Ratings from the HMS Angora were called to explain to the Court how these mines are primed.
+Ratings from the HMS Angora were called to explain to the Court how these mines were primed.
 Extracts from the minutes are as follows:

 "In the ship that I am in, the Chief Electrical Artificer and the Chief Armourer cock the pistol and examine it.
 After that is done it is passed to the Torpedo Gunner's Mate - one Torpedo Gunner's Mate to each pair of mine rails.
 The priming party is stationed at a table between the mine rails, these men fitting the detonators into the primers.
 The fitted primer is then passed to the Torpedo Gunner's Mate who fixes it on the pistol, examining the pistol before fitting the primer.
 This is the routine carried out when we have time to do it, but as a rule, the thing is done at such a rush that you have to employ other people on the work in addition to the Torpedo Gunner's Mates……...
 Leading Torpedo Men and Seamen Torpedo Men."

-The questions was asked whether these men have been given training on this procedure:
+The question was asked whether these men have been given training on this procedure:

 In compliance with your Memorandum No. W.24.G. of the 27th May, 1915, we have the honour to report that, having held a careful enquiry into the circumstances attending the blowing up of H.M.S.
 "PRINCESS IRENE", the Court is of the opinion that the explosion was an accidental one.